 The Browsealoud service allows site visitors to get the site read aloud, simplify and adjust the site, and translate the content into different languages.
 This is provided by Texthelp.

 When requests are made to read the content aloud, the content is encrypted and sent to Texthelp to be converted to audio.
 It is then sent back using the same encryption.
 When requests are made to translate the content, the content is similarly sent to and from the Google Translate service.

 Browsealoud does not collect or store any identifiable personal information.

-The purpose for implementing all of the above is to maintain and monitor the performance of our website and to constantly look to improve the site and the services it offers to our users.
-The legal basis we rely on to process your personal data is article 6(1)(f) of the GDPR, for example when we require your consent for the optional cookies we use, or Article 6(1)(f) which allows us to process personal data when it’s necessary for our legitimate interests.
+The purpose for implementing the above is to maintain and monitor the performance of our website and to constantly look to improve the site and the services it offers to our users.
+The lawful basis we rely on to process your personal data is either Article 6(1)(a) of the GDPR, for example when we require your consent for the optional cookies we use, or Article 6(1)(f) which allows us to process personal data when it’s necessary for our legitimate interests.
 For example in order to maintain the integrity of our IT systems and the continuity of our business.

 As we are processing your personal data for our legitimate interests as stated above, you have the right to object to our processing of your personal data.
 There are legitimate reasons why we may refuse your objection, which depend on why we are processing it.

 For more information on your rights, please see ‘Your rights as an individual’.